-Want to understand how to optimize your high school course selection and get on track for your intended major in college?
-Wondering whether taking that extra AP class will even be worth it for you?
+What do you do if there aren’t any AP classes that relate to your intended major?
+Many students want to understand how to optimize high school course selection and get on track for your intended major in college.
+Others wonder whether taking that extra AP class will even be worth it for them.
 Maybe you’re just unsure of how fall 2020 will impact your AP classes and tests, or what to do to prepare.
 It’s a common area of confusion for many students, and for good reason.
 Why take an academically rigorous, college-level course, if you aren’t sure how it will help you?

 It’s summer now, but fall course selection will pop up before you know it.
 And in the blink of an eye, we’ll be hitting the books again with fresh eyes for the fall 2020 semester.
 Set yourself up for success by reading up on how to choose the best AP classes for you—the smart way.

 A quick note before we begin…

 Advanced Placement courses, commonly known as AP’s, are a great resource available to students looking to challenge themselves—and potentially earn college credit while still in high school.
 These classes are similar to Honors programs and IB courses in rigor, but the logistics of testing and credit are a little different; in this article, we’ll be talking specifically about AP courses, but most of the advice can be applied to your particular advanced curriculum programs.

 Take control of your future.
 Ask questions, and make informed decisions.

 Q: What if there aren’t any AP classes that relate to my major?